-Keep in mind that it took nine months for you to put the additional weight on, and it may take another nine months (or even longer since you have to take breastfeeding and caring for the newborn into account) for you to regain your pre-baby body composition.
+Keep in mind that it took nine months of physical changes for you to put the additional weight on, and it may take another nine months (or even longer since you have to take breastfeeding and caring for the newborn into account) for you to regain your pre-baby body composition.

-Forget celebrities who quickly get their pre-baby body back.
-Take note that they have an army of chefs, fitness trainers, and plastic surgeons behind those slender physiques weeks after childbirth.
+Forget celebrities who quickly get their pre-baby body back only weeks after childbirth.
+Take note that they have an army of chefs, fitness trainers, and plastic surgeons behind the dramatic weight loss.

 Ultimately, give yourself time.
-Changing your body composition, whether you’ve had a baby or not, is a lifestyle, not an end destination - and certainly not one that you need to reach by a certain time.
+Changing your body composition, after childbirth or any stage of your life, is a lifestyle, not an end destination – and certainly not one that you need to reach by a certain time.
 By taking steps now that make the most sense for you and making gradual positive changes, you’ll be back to your pre-baby body before you know it.